 Well, for one, Harry probably would have struggled to catch the Hogwarts Express.
-But let's just assume that he's smart enough to figure that one out for himself.
+But let’s just assume that he was smart enough to figure that one out for himself.
 For there are bigger ramifications at play here.
-If Harry had not met Ron at King’s Cross station then they would not have sat together on the Hogwarts Express, they would never have bonded over sweets, and Ron would never have taken out his wand and caught the attention of Hermione Granger, one of the most important figures in the Harry Potter series.
+If Harry had not met Ron at King’s Cross Station then they would not have sat together on the Hogwarts Express, they would never have bonded over sweets, and Ron would never have taken out his wand and caught the attention of Hermione Granger, one of the most important figures in the Harry Potter series.

 Would the events of the Harry Potter series have unfolded without the friendship of Ron?
 What if, for example, he had found Neville Longbottom, or Draco Malfoy?
 Would any of them have aided in the search for the Philosopher’s Stone, or been able to win a gigantic game of wizard chess?

 What if Harry was sorted into Slytherin?

 This is a big one: the moment the Harry Potter series could have branched out in either one of two ways.
 If Harry had been placed in Slytherin, it would have altered his path drastically.
 It’s doubtful, for example, that he would have developed such a strong friendship with Ron and Hermione.
 Although that’s not to say that he would have got on with Draco Malfoy, either.
 He was, after all, the worst.